herrera-sergio/AlmostRERERE/Test-Script/README.md

   ```
   >sudo ldconfig
    ```
-- **Step 2**: A 'makefile' is used to compile the script code, You will need to adjust it depending on your development environment, as follow:
+- **Step 2**: A 'makefile' is used to compile the script code, You will need to adjust it depending on your development environment, as follows:

    macOS - line 25:
    ```